ONLY 99 CENTS @ AMAZON

 Vinny spreads his arms, says, “I dunno . . . whaddaya want me to do?
 Fuckin’ guy’s still dead.
 Yunno?”

 Rollo casts Vinny a severe look.
-Enough to shut him up.
+It’s enough to shut him up.

 “Just you never mind, Vinny.
 I am the fuckin’ expert here, ’cause I say I am the fuckin’ expert here.
-I know the things I know . . . which is why I’m the boss . . . and why you ain’t.
+I know the things I know . . . which is why I am the boss . . . and why you ain’t.

 Rollo chomps down on his cigar.
 Puffs and puffs.
 Stares down at Vinny.
 SLAMS his hand down onto his big desk.
 Just the right spot so it’s louder than a thunderclap.
 Everybody jumps.

 Whaaat?
-Ya fuged dat alla sudden, kid?
+Ya fugedaboud dat alls a sudden, kid?
 I say what’s what.
 ME!
 And I say who does what.
 ME!”
-Rollo juts his big chin out as a punctuation.
+Rollo juts his big chin out in punctuation.
 “And I give my fuckin’ word to my own Uncle Trajanus.
 Tole him I’d take care uh this fuckin’ problem . . . that girl and her fuckin’ Uncle Stugots, or whatever.
-Said I’d clear our family name, considerin’ how the fuckin’ bitch took out poor Bruno and Jackie like she done.
-Ya unnerstan what I’m sayin’ to ya?”
+Said I’d clear our family name, considerin’ how the fuckin’ bitch took out poor Bruno and Jackie and Ralphie like she done.
+Ya unnerstan what I’m sayin’ to ya?
+Huh?”

 “Yeah.
 Yeah, sure, Uncle Rollo.
 I got it.
 I know already.
 Kapeech?”